Guide to developing presence

-This can include the use of psychedelics.
+This can also include the use of psychedelics.

 Imaginal practice and shamanic journeying aren’t really separate from each other and you will get elements of each in both.

-In individual practice content will shift and move through the different categories and themes, they aren’t really separate from each other so don’t get too hung up on that.
+During practice, content will shift and move through the different categories and themes, they aren’t really separate from each other so don’t get too hung up on that.

-We also don’t need to be strict about what counts as imaginal practice.
+You also don’t need to be strict about what counts as imaginal practice.
 I can remember that I used to get lots of interesting visualisations when I was lying down, getting a massage or having a bath, before I ever started meditating or had heard of imaginal practice.